osmcode/osmcode.github.io/_libosmium_manual/05_using.md

 * `pbf`        - include libraries needed for PBF input and output
 * `xml`        - include libraries needed for XML input and output
 * `io`         - include libraries needed for any type of input/output
-* `geos`       - include if you want to use any of the GEOS functions
 * `gdal`       - include if you want to use any of the OGR functions
 * `proj`       - include if you want to use any of the Proj.4 functions
 * `sparsehash` - include if you use the sparsehash index map (`sparse_mem_table`)